Taoism > Sources |

 According to tradition, the work originates in the 4th century BC, but recent discoveries showed that it is not earlier than the 4th or 3rd century.
 The oldest existing copy is from 206 or 195 BC.
 Lao-tzu would have composed this work at the request of Yin Hsi, the Guardian of the pass, while he began his wandering towards West.

-The book consists of 81 short chapters among which 37 form the first part - the Classic of the Way (Tao) -, and the next 44 form the Classic of Te ("te" means "characteristics" in the translation of James Legge so the entire title of the book would be The Classic about Tao and its Characteristics).
-This division in chapters is considered to be the result of the remarks of mysterious Ho-shang kung (Han dynasty).
+Tao-te ching consists of 81 short chapters among which 37 form the first part - the Classic of the Way (Tao) -, and the next 44 form the Classic of Te ("te" means "characteristics" in the translation of James Legge so the entire title of the book would be The Classic about Tao and its Characteristics).
+This division in chapters is considered to be the result of the remarks of mysterious master Ho-shang kung (Han dynasty).
+The book's concern is the Way or Tao, and the emulation of its characteristics in our day-to-day life.
+Part of the chapters describe these characteristics, parts are intended to teach us the Tao, meaning the optimal behavior one should adopt in order to achieve something, avoid failure and even preserve one's life.
+Another part of the book is somehow a handbook of rulership for the use of princes and noble men involved in the public life.

 Articles - CoursesPaperstore - Bookstore - PDFResources - AbstractsForum Newsletter - Search - Contact Copyright Way of Perfect Emptiness, 2022.
 All rights reserved.